 - 1. Request a conference with the teacher or parent and meet privately to seek the resolution, with a spirit of reconciliation.
 Both want the good of the child and are not in an adversarial position. - 2.
-If the issues remain unresolved, the parties involved should meet with the Assistant Head of School.
-Any required subsequent meetings would include the Head of School.

-- 3. If the issues remain unresolved, the matter will be presented to the Head of School by the Assistant Head of School.
+If the issues remain unresolved, the parties involved should meet with the Lower/Upper School Administrator.
+Any required subsequent meetings would include the Head of School. - 3.
+If the issues remain unresolved, the matter will be presented to the Head of School by the Lower/Upper School Administrator.
 All parties involved will meet to seek resolution as seems warranted, all in the spirit of reconciliation. - 4.
 If still unresolved, the matter will be taken to the School Board by the Head of School. - 5.
-If the issue is a school-wide issue (not pertaining to a particular child), then the appropriate person to see is the Assistant Head of School / Head of School.
+If the issue is a school-wide issue (not pertaining to a particular child), then the appropriate person to see is the Head of School.